garrandall/popular-music-data/tracks/what-s-up-4-non-blondes.md

 (And I scream)
 I said "Hey, a-what's going on?"

-Ooh, ooh
+Oh oh
-Ooh
+Oh
-Ooh, uh huh
+Oh uh huh

 25 years and my life is still
 Tryin' to get up that great big hill of hope